We build a strong

 QBN Quantum Leadership Session

 Welcome to our Quantum Leadership Session!
-Join us for an enlightening discussion focused on Quantum Computing Benchmarking, featuring insights from industry leaders and experts.
-Our session will center around the critical topic of “Quantum Computing Benchmarking,” providing valuable insights into the methodologies, challenges, and advancements in assessing and comparing quantum computing systems.
-Gain a […]
+Join us for an enlightening discussion focused on Quantum Computing Software Development and Benchmarking, featuring insights from industry leaders and experts.
+Our session will center around the critical topic of “Quantum Computing Software Development and Benchmarking,” providing valuable insights into the methodologies, challenges, and advancements in assessing and […]

 04.06.2024 3:00 pm